 Speech Therapy Games for Articulation

 Chutes and Ladders - Ages 3+ (2-4 players); a quick back-and-forth game that allows time for articulation drills in between turns.
-I LOVE working on this game for gliding to target the /l/ sound.
+I also LOVE using this game for targeting gliding (specifically to target the /l/ sound).

 CandyLand - Ages 3+ (2-4 players); one of the most classic and easy-to-learn games.
 Depending on the sound, I will pair specific sounds with certain colors so the child has to say the sound they see on the selected card.
 Sometimes I will even paste sounds to the tiles on the game board!